Our client satisfaction survey says: Our overall “scorecard” average range is 90-95%.

 Maintenance Operations analyzes data from our computerized maintenance system to determine how our resources are being used, identify service variances, and pinpoint and address service issues.
 This team also uses technology tied to our computerized maintenance system to improve our effectiveness and efficiency.

-Maintenance Operations focuses on providing excellent customer service.
+Maintenance Operations focuses on providing excellent client service.
 A weekly survey gathers vital feedback we need to improve our services:

 - Our overall “scorecard” average range is 90-95%.

 - We turn issues in action.
-When our customers voice an issue in the survey, that issue becomes an action item addressed directly by the appropriate service provider(s).
+When our clients voice an issue in the survey, that issue becomes an action item addressed directly by the appropriate service provider(s).

 Services by Location